FreakC-Foundation/FreakC/README.md

 </div>

 ## What is FreakC ?
-FreakC is a transpiled esoteric scripting language that... has nothing to do with the C programming language.
+FreakC is a transpiled multi-paradigm esoteric scripting language that... has nothing to do with the C programming language.
 This language's syntax is dirty and funny (or even offensive), but technically, it functions just like a normal language and is able to create usable programs.
 It is very similar to Batch, and it is also transpiled to Batch.
 <a href="https://discord.gg/KK4SbRSYMd">Proceed to Discord...</a>

 ## Why FreakC ?